kiranmv002/js-from-zero/README.md

 ---

-day 3 done. loops make so much sense now 💪
+day 4 done. conditionals are the building blocks of logic 💪